 We end our day with a special reception to kick-off the PILI Advising Program.
 Meet members of PILI’s Board of Directors and Alumni Network serving as Advisors, and celebrate the start of the Internship and Fellowship Programs.
 All Interns and Fellows are invited to attend, whether or not you signed up to participate in the Advising Program.

-Advance registration is required by 3:00 p.m. on Tuesday, May 30th.
-If you have any questions or problems with the form, please contact Administrative Assistant Karen Lazcano by email or by phone at 312-832-5127.
+Online registration is now closed.
+If you would still like to attend, or if you have any questions, please contact Administrative Assistant Karen Lazcano by email or by phone at 312-832-5127.